LFUnion/PythonCluster/README.md

 Python Cluster is a script to setup and run a computer cluster.
 Copyright (c) 2014 Leon Schwalb and Fabian Stein.

-Although this is a Python3 script, you can compile it using GNU make and nuidka.
+Although this is a Python3 script, you can compile it using GNU make and nuitka.
 You can find additional information at the wiki page "Compiling ClusterShell"

 You can find documentation in the wiki or the doc/ folder.